HIPAA Notice of Privacy Practices

 4. Authorization for Release of PHI:

 • Authorization is required to release highly sensitive PHI.
-This includes but is not limited to your HIV/AIDS status; behavioral health documentation; sexually transmitted diseases; psychotherapy notes; and certain genetic information.
+This includes but is not limited to your HIV/AIDS status; behavioral health documentation; sexually transmitted diseases; psychotherapy notes; substance use disorder information protected by federal law; and certain genetic information.

 5. Authorization for Marketing:

-• Your PHI will not be used for marketing without your explicit written authorization.
+• Your PHI will not be used for marketing or sold without your explicit written authorization.
 You have the right to revoke this authorization at any time.

 6. Security Measures: